Notice of Privacy Practices

 What should you do if you have a complaint concerning your medical records?

-If you believe your privacy rights have been violated, you may file a complaint with Sedgwick County or with the Secretary of the Department of Health and Human Services (DHHS.)
+If you believe your privacy rights have been violated, including the privacy of your Part 2 Records, you may file a complaint with Sedgwick County or with the Secretary of the Department of Health and Human Services (DHHS.)
 To file a complaint with Sedgwick County or to receive additional information about how to file a complaint with the DHHS, contact the relevant Sedgwick County Privacy Officer listed below.
 All complaints must be submitted in writing.
 We cannot, and will not, require you to waive the right to file a complaint as a condition of receiving treatment from Sedgwick County.
 You will not be penalized for filing a complaint.

 Obtaining a revised copy of this notice if changes are made: